Forum's air quality project nears launch

-The Hampstead Neighbourhood Forum is launching a new project to test air quality in ten locations around Hampstead.
+The Hampstead Neighbourhood Forum's project to test air quality in Hampstead is about to get under way.

-The aim is to obtain updated data on levels of nitrogen dioxide (NO2) and compare the results with those of a similar project in 2015.
+We will obtain updated data on levels of nitrogen dioxide (NO2) in ten locations and compare the results with those of a similar project in 2015.
 The Forum is working in partnership with Green School Runs, the Heath & Hampstead Society, and the borough of Camden.

 The level of NO2 that we found in 2015 was surprisingly high for leafy Hampstead and inspired some of the policies in the Hampstead Neighbourhood Plan, which was approved by residents in a public referendum in 2018.